julia-cherry/teaser/README.md

 <details>
 <summary>Dataset Preparation</summary>

-SMIRK was trained on a combination of the following datasets: LRS3, CelebA, and FFHQ.
+TEASER was trained on a combination of the following datasets following [SMIRK](https://github.com/georgeretsi/smirk): LRS3, CelebA, and FFHQ.

 1. ~~§§Download the LRS3 dataset from [here](https://www.robots.ox.ac.uk/~vgg/data/lip_reading/lrs3.html).~~ We are aware that currently this dataset has been removed from the website.
 It can be replaced with any other similar dataset, e.g. [LRS2](https://www.robots.ox.ac.uk/~vgg/data/lip_reading/lrs2.html).

-2. Download the MEAD dataset from [here](https://wywu.github.io/projects/MEAD/MEAD.html).

 3. Download the CelebA dataset from [here](https://mmlab.ie.cuhk.edu.hk/projects/CelebA.html).
 You can download directly the aligned images `img_align_celeba.zip`.